StarRocks/starrocks/docs/en/loading/StreamLoad.md

 ### Limits

 - Currently Broker Load supports loading from a local file system only through a single broker whose version is v2.5 or later.
 - Highly concurrent queries against a single broker may cause issues such as timeout and OOM.
-To mitigate the impact, you can use the `pipeline_dop` variable (see [System variable](../reference/System_variable.md#pipeline_dop)) to set the query parallelism for Broker Load.
+To mitigate the impact, you can use the `pipeline_dop` variable in [System variable](../reference/System_variable.md) to set the query parallelism for Broker Load.
 For queries against a single broker, we recommend that you set `pipeline_dop` to a value smaller than `16`.

 ### Before you begin